atom-community/atom-ide-definitions/README.md

-# atom-ide-go-to-definition package
+# atom-ide-definitions package

-A replacement of the Go To Definition functionality from the original Atom-IDE / Nuclide package developed by Facebook.
+A replacement of the definitions functionality from the original Atom-IDE / Nuclide package developed by Facebook.

+## Features

+* Go to definition (using keymap or context menu).